Leakage and Interpretability in Concept-Based Models: Leakage in CEMs

-\paragraph{Information-theoretic measures to assess CEMs interpretability.} CEMs incorporate several concept representations -- the concept probabilities $\hat{c}_i$ just as CBMs, as well as the vector encodings $\bm{\hat{c}^+}_i, \bm{\hat{c}^-}_i$ and $\bm{\hat{c}^{w}}_i$.
-Reasoning happens at the level of the weighted vectors $\bm{\hat{c}^{w}}_i$, making them critical objects where leakage could hinder interpretability.
-As described in Appendix \ref{App_MI_estimators_higher_D}, entropy and MI estimators are generally affected by biases depending on the dimension of variables.
-This entails that one cannot compare quantities estimated for concept representations of different dimensions, as required by the definitions of the CTL and ICL scores in equations \eqref{eq_CTL_i}-\eqref{eq_ICL_ij}, which in this case would involve subtracting normalised MIs estimated on the ground-truth concepts $c_i$ from those on the vectors $\bm{\hat{c}^{w}}_i$.
-To assess leakage in CEMs, it will be sufficient to analyse the behaviour of the normalised MIs on $\bm{\hat{c}^{w}}_i$ across different models without referring to ground-truth normalised MIs, and such a bias will not affect our discussion.
+\paragraph{Information-theoretic measures of CEM leakage.} CEMs incorporate several concept representations -- the concept probabilities $\hat{c}_i$ just as CBMs, as well as the vector encodings $\bm{\hat{c}^+}_i, \bm{\hat{c}^-}_i$ and $\bm{\hat{c}^{w}}_i$.
+Reasoning happens at the level of the weighted vectors $\bm{\hat{c}^{w}}_i$, making them critical objects where leakage can hinder interpretability.
+Entropy and MI estimators are generally affected by biases depending on the dimension of variables, as a consequence of the curse of dimensionality \citep{Geometric_knn_18, Carrara19, czy2023beyond, gowri2024approximating}.
+Thus, one cannot compare quantities estimated for concept representations of different dimensions as required by the definitions of the CTL and ICL scores in equations \eqref{eq_CTL_i}-\eqref{eq_ICL_ij}, since this would involve subtracting normalised MIs estimated on the ground-truth concepts $c_i$ from those on the vectors $\bm{\hat{c}^{w}}_i$.
+To avoid this bias we will therefore analyse the behaviour of the normalised MIs on $\bm{\hat{c}^{w}}_i$ across different models without referring to ground-truth normalised MIs.

 We define the concepts-task normalised MI between each vector $\bm{\hat{c}^{w}}_i$ and the task label, averaged across the $k$ concepts,